rcrderby/crg-container/README.md

 1. Open your preferred terminal application (Terminal, Git Bash, Windows PowerShell, etc.).

-2. Use the `git clone` command to create a folder named `crg-container` that contains the repository files.
+2. Use the `git clone` command to fetch the repository files and place them within a new folder named `crg-container`.

     ```shell
     git clone git@github.com:timothyhull/crg-container